 Having other students model AAC use can be very powerful for AAC students who are still developing their skills.
 If you can, have an iPad loaded with the same system that your AAC user(s) are using.
 Allow students to use it to talk with one another, answer questions, and play.

 Having an inclusive environment at school is essential for all students.
+For info on what vocabulary to target with AAC users, Click here.
 For AAC users, having other people to talk with is critical for their education and quality of life.
 What do you do when introducing AAC in a mainstream classroom?